Mini-exhibition: Artefacts from Holocaust survivors who came to Sweden

-The artefacts, all of which have been donated or loaned to the Swedish Holocaust Museum, are displayed in a case in the foyer of the Swedish History Museum.
+The artefacts, all of which have been donated or loaned to the Swedish Holocaust Museum, were displayed in a case in the foyer of the Swedish History Museum.

 Header photo: Kiwa’s identity document after release, dated 21 January 1946.
 In the photograph he is wearing the same jacket now on loan to the Swedish Holocaust Museum.
 Photo: Ola Myrin, Swedish Holocaust Museum/SHM.

-The artefacts are displayed in a case at the Swedish History Museum.
-Unfortunately, the display case is not accessible by lift.
-Photographs and all information about the artefacts are available on the museum’s website.
+Photographs and information about the artefacts are available on the museum’s website.